RobertoTCo/Template-Rproject-renv/README.md

     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │				*Important to not share private or sensible data.
-    │				*Recommended to have a backup data stored in local or cloud service!
+By default data commit is excluded in .gitignore.txt │				*Recommended to have a backup data stored in local or cloud service!
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details